Ted Brown (activist): Activism

 He moved on to work for Lewisham Action on Policing, and later co-founded Black Lesbians and Gays Against Media Homophobia (BLAGAMH).
 In 1990, he started a year-long campaign with the group against African-Caribbean tabloid The Voice which on 29 October 1991 forced it to make an apology for its coverage of Justin Fashanu, a gay footballer.
 In 1992, Brown appeared on youth programme The Word to protest against Buju Banton, prompting Banton's fans to confront Brown and beat him unconscious in his Brixton home.
 Brown later expressed his frustration that the police lacked interest in the matter.

 In 2021, Brown's civil partner Noel Glynn was abused in Albany Lodge nursing home in Croydon, suffering from bruising across his body and a cigarette burn to the back of his hand.
 Staff taunted Glynn and did not recognise their relationship, referring to Brown as Glynn's "friend" or "father".
 The suspected staff members were suspended for two weeks, but Brown said they returned to the home “on another floor”.
 Glynn died before he was awarded £30,000 by Lambeth Council after Brown sued in 2021.
 A short film documenting Brown's grief for Glynn directed by Julia Alcamo, Ted & Noel, was released in 2023 and won the Iris Prize Co-op Audience Award.
 Channel 4 released it to the public in 2023 and is expected to stream it until October 2024.

 More recently Brown has focused on the media environment around transgender people, describing it as identical to the treatment of gay people during his youth.
-In 2022, he participated in the London Pride march on the exact 50th anniversary of his original pride march on June 1, and he spoke at the 2022 UK Black Pride in August.
+In 2022, he participated in the London Pride march on the 50th anniversary of his original pride march on 1 June, and he spoke at the 2022 UK Black Pride in August.
 He appeared on the podcast Black and Gay, Back in the Day to speak about his life.